jeffgore00/jg_ts_react_node_project_skeleton/README.md

 In development, the logger results in color-coded log strings based on the log level.

-In production, the log is simply turned into a json object:
+In production, the log is simply turned into a JSON object:

+(insert image here)

 You can pass arbitrary additional data in the form of key-value pairs as a second argument: